caiocvelasco/project02-docker-medallion-postgres-kimball-star-schema/README.md

 ### Medallion Architecture
   * I created 3 schemas within the PostgreSQL database to mimic the Medallion Architecture (bronze, silver, and gold layers) usually found in Data Warehouse solutions.
   * The schemas can be found within the __sql_scripts__ folder and are called:
-    * churn_bronze (the raw layer, where we store raw data, no transformations)
+    * bronze (the raw layer, where we store raw data, no transformations)
-    * churn_silver (the data model layer, where we transform the data following the Star Schema Data Model (Kimball), a type of Dimensional Modelling)
+    * silver (the data model layer, where we transform the data following the Star Schema Data Model (Kimball), a type of Dimensional Modelling)
-    * churn_gold (the analytics layer, where we build the final tables ready to be consumed by analysts)
+    * gold (the analytics layer, where we build the final tables ready to be consumed by analysts)

 ### Creating Schemas-Tables-Views
   * Step 1: Running __run_sql_scripts.sh__